Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Analogies with the System of Leibniz

-A \CU{} ``code'' is the physical representation of a ``metaphysical'' concept---of a monad that is.
+A \CU{} ``code'' is the physical representation of a ``metaphysical'' concept---viz., of a monad.
 It is the representation of a model, expressed in terms of relationships with other models and in an abstract and static way, independent of whatever the physical ``ambient'' and whatever the scale.
-Compositional and modular by construction, \CU{} is the language of the

-\begin{quote} ``true characteristic [of the monads,] which would express the composition of concepts by the combination of signs representing their simple elements, such that the correspondence between composite ideas and their symbols would be natural and no longer conventional.''~\cite{LeibnizCouturat} \end{quote}
+Compositional and modular by construction, \CU{} is the language of the ``true characteristic [of the monads,] which would express the composition of concepts by the combination of signs representing their simple elements, such that the correspondence between composite ideas and their symbols would be natural and no longer conventional.''~\cite{LeibnizCouturat}

 In other words, \CU{} is an isomorphic language, such that \emph{concepts are preserved through their compositions}.
-Instances are thus ``code'' expressing a model or, in other words, a phenotypical representation of a genotype.
+Instances are thus ``code'' expressing a model: in other words, a phenotypical representation of a genotype.